Eco-Efficiency of Milk Membrane Filtration Processes

 Results and potential benefits

-- All of the studies related to optimizing filtration parameters in order to control organic and microbiological clogging leads to 1) a reduction in inputs and outputs related to a reduction in energy consumption and cleaning solutions/effluents, as well as optimization of the lifespan of membranes, and allow for 2) the implementation of energy efficiency simulation software adapted to dairy processes, making it possible to test different production scenarios related to economic data (cost of raw materials and resources) as well as environmental data and to choose the most energy efficient option.
+All of the studies related to optimizing filtration parameters in order to control organic and microbiological clogging leads to 1) a reduction in inputs and outputs related to a reduction in energy consumption and cleaning solutions/effluents, as well as optimization of the lifespan of membranes, and allow for 2) the development of eco-efficiency simulation software adapted to dairy processes, making it possible to test different production scenarios related to economic data (cost of raw materials and resources) as well as environmental data and to choose the most energy efficient option.

 Outgoing researchers working under the Chair are all trained experts with a specific interest in dairy science, process efficiency and sustainable development.